yktoo/yktoo.com/content/blog/0212/index.en.md

 North of Graslei/Korenlei, where the river forks, is another famous attraction of Ghent, the [Gravensteen](http://www.gravensteengent.be/) castle, hardly changed since my [last visit][post:33].
 ![](img:1.bp.blogspot.com/-jfTdzRifu5E/UtWFWOUeUzI/AAAAAAAAbsI/z3JFq6ZKIPo/s1600/dsc02830.picasaweb.jpg:a)

-Next to it there's one of the oldest markets in the city, //De Oude Vismijn// (1689), nowadays converted into a [bar](http://www.oudevismijn.be/):
+Next to it there's one of the oldest markets in the city, {{< fl "De Oude Vismijn" >}} (1689), nowadays converted into a [bar](http://www.oudevismijn.be/):
 ![](img:1.bp.blogspot.com/-_48uogaOKoI/UtWFU7JOuhI/AAAAAAAAbrs/VouP6snmJko/s1600/dsc02824.picasaweb.jpg:a)

-And another market that has gone through the vicissitudes of fortunes, //Het Groot Vleeshuis// (lit.
+And another market that has gone through the vicissitudes of fortunes, {{< fl "Het Groot Vleeshuis" >}} (lit.
 The Big Meat House).
 Its original purpose was the centralisation of meat sale, which could facilitate state control.
 Even in medieval Belgium attention was paid to quality of products, and home meat trade was forbidden.
 Later in 1920 it became a marketplace for vegetables and fruits, and in 1960s a fish-market.
-Since 2000 it hosts the [Promotion Centre for Regional Eastern-Flemish Products](http://www.grootvleeshuis.be/) (//Promotiecentrum voor Oost-Vlaamse streekproducten//):
+Since 2000 it hosts the [Promotion Centre for Regional Eastern-Flemish Products](http://www.grootvleeshuis.be/) ({{< fl "Promotiecentrum voor Oost-Vlaamse streekproducten" >}}):
 ![](img:4.bp.blogspot.com/-k-DWsW0cQek/UtWFWxIqRVI/AAAAAAAAbsg/c_ENlyMeeHk/s1600/dsc02832.picasaweb.jpg:a)

 There's a lot of old houses along the river in various conditions.